-Under the ADA, a service animal is a dog that has been individually trained to perform tasks or do work for the benefit of a person with a disability.
+Under the ADA, a service animal is a dog that's individually trained to perform tasks or do work for the benefit of a person with a disability.
 The tasks or work the animal does must be directly related to the person's disability.
-In some cases, a miniature horse may also qualify as a service animal under the ADA.
+A miniature horse can sometimes qualify as a service animal under the ADA.

-Indiana law defines public accommodations more generally, to include any establishment that caters, or offers facilities, goods, or services to the public.
+Indiana law defines public accommodations more generally to include any establishment that caters to the public or offers the public the use or purchase of:

-Under the ADA, a public accommodation may not ask you questions about your disability or demand to see certification or other proof of your animal's training or status.
-If it is not apparent what your service animal does, the establishment may ask you only whether it is a service animal, and what tasks it performs for you.
+Under the ADA, a public accommodation can't ask you questions about your disability or demand to see certification or other proof of your animal's training or status.
+If it isn't apparent what your service animal does, the establishment is allowed to ask you only two things:

-Indiana law and the ADA both prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+Indiana law and the ADA prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
+But you should expect to pay for any damage your animal causes.

-Although Indiana law prohibits housing discrimination against anyone who has a physical disability, the law on service animals in housing applies only to guide dogs that assist someone with a disability in overcoming that disability.
-Other types of service animals are not mentioned in the law.
+Although Indiana law prohibits housing discrimination against anyone who has a physical disability, the law on service animals in housing offers you only limited protection.
+It applies only to guide dogs that assist someone with a disability to overcome that disability.
+The law doesn't mention other types of service animals.

 The federal Fair Housing Act (FHA) offers more protection.
 It requires housing facilities to allow service dogs and emotional support animals—if the animal is necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
 For your right to have your service animal or ESA to be protected under this provision, both of the following must be true:

 In other words, to qualify for FHA protection, your animal must perform tasks or services for you or alleviate the emotional effects of your disability.

 (For more information, including how to file a complaint against a landlord, see the Department of Housing and Urban Development's assistance animals page.)